I was reluctant to do my DNA, but after my sister tested, I realized that my DNA was already in the public domain, so why not.

 It was not long after I received my results that an 86 year old woman from California contacted me to discuss our relationship.
-I had done enough genealogy to know exactly where to look and so, I not only disproved her claims about her maternal ancestors being Scottish born and Brazilian born, I offered her an even more exciting proposition, that is, we are descended from the Taitts of Foster Hall Plantation, St. Joseph, and are part of a rich and colorful family tradition.
-She on the other hand provided me with a glimpse of life in Bridgetown in the 50s, after her mother died.
+I had done enough genealogy to know precisely where to look.
+I not only disproved her claims about her maternal ancestors being Scottish born and Brazilian born, but I also offered her an even more exciting proposition, that is, we are descended from the Taitts of Foster Hall Plantation, St. Joseph, and are part of a vibrant and colorful family tradition.
+She, on the other hand, provided me with a glimpse of life in Bridgetown in the 50s, after her mother died.
 She vowed never to return to Barbados to live because of those painful memories.
 I hope I was able to offer her information that gave her a measure of closure.

 Testing companies AncestryDNA, FTDNA, MyHeritage and 23 and Me all offer affordable DNA testing kits and return results within a few weeks.